PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: Evaluation

 To answer our research question, we design metrics to evaluate the effectiveness and efficiency of \SysName.
 These metrics are essential for assessing the performance of the automated penetration testing framework.

 We measure the effectiveness of \SysName by determining whether all three stages of penetration testing are completed successfully and automatically.
-We define successful completion as follows: given a target IP, \SysName can automatically perform a functional exploit on the vulnerable environments.
+We define successful completion as follows: given a target IP, \SysName can automatically perform a functional exploit on the vulnerable environments. \XS{For the HackTheBox targets, our focus is on obtaining initial access to the target host.
+In this context, a successful exploit is one that grants access to the target system.}

 Some penetration tests may be partially successful and require human assistance.
 However, failure in a previous penetration testing stage will affect the subsequent stages.
 To better understand the effectiveness of each component in \SysName, we measure the completion level at the stage level.
-This involves assessing the penetration testing stages that can be automatically completed, assuming the preceding stages have been successful.
+This involves assessing the penetration testing stages that can be completed, assuming the preceding stages have been successful.
 The completion criteria for each stage are defined as follows.
 The information gathering stage is considered complete if the target application is successfully identified by \SysName.
 The vulnerability analysis stage is marked as complete when \SysName identifies functional exploits based on the target application.
 We manually verify whether the discovered exploits are effective.
 The exploitation stage is completed if \SysName can automatically and successfully execute the exploit.
 This stage-level evaluation provides a granular understanding of \SysName’s autonomy and effectiveness in progressing through the penetration testing process with minimal human assistance.

 Furthermore, we measure the efficiency of \SysName using the time taken and the API cost incurred to complete penetration tests.
 The time metric evaluates the duration required for \SysName to complete an entire penetration test cycle, from initial reconnaissance to exploit execution. the API cost metric quantifies the computational resources consumed by the framework during the testing process.
 These metrics provide insights into the system's resource consumption and operational speed, which are critical for practical deployment and scalability.